In this Article

 Things You Can Do to Get Pregnant Fast After Stopping the Depo Shot

 Pregnancy after a Depo-Provera injection can take a while, and you need to be patient as well as persistent in your efforts to conceive.
-Following are the things you can do to get pregnant faster after stopping the Depo shot:
+Following are the things you can do to get pregnant fast after stopping the Depo shot:

 - Wait for your monthly cycle to return.
 Meanwhile, keep having regular unprotected intercourse in order to conceive.
 Ideally, you should wait for at least 3 months after your last Depo shot before you begin trying.